sr3dna/androme/README.md

 ## auto-generated styles and themes

 Styles are grouped by HTML element name and then by common properties.
-These styles were modified to demonstrate the grouping capabilities although it is not completely accurate with the sample picture.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>